-Craven Community & Voluntary Services (Craven CVS) supports community, voluntary and social enterprise organisations within the district of Craven in North Yorkshire.
+Craven Community & Voluntary Services (Craven CVS) supported community, voluntary and social enterprise organisations within the district of Craven in North Yorkshire.

-As one of six North Yorkshire local support and development organisations (LSDOs) it provides information, guidance, advice and training to these organisations so that they grow and develop and therefore they are in a position to provide a better service to the residents of Craven.
-By having this close relationship with organisations, we are able to identify potential gaps in service delivery and suggest or develop innovative solutions to resolve this gaps.
+As one of seven North Yorkshire local support and development organisations (LSDOs) it provided information, guidance, advice and training to these organisations supporting their growth and development so that they could provide a better service to the residents of Craven.
+By having this close relationship with organisations, CCVS was able to identify potential gaps in service delivery and suggest or develop innovative solutions to resolve those gaps.

-Craven CVS also acts as a central voice for the community and voluntary organisations of Craven.
-This ensures that the concerns, needs and requirements of the community and voluntary organisations in Craven are heard at both a local, regional and national level.
+Craven CVS also acted as a central voice for the community and voluntary organisations of Craven.
+This ensured that the concerns, needs and requirements of the community and voluntary organisations in Craven were heard at both a local, regional and national level.

 Craven CVS is a National Association for Voluntary Community Action (NAVCA) accredited body.